l7mp/stunner/doc/MONITORING.md

 #### Visualize STUNner metrics

-As an example, we plot the  STUNner metric `stunner_allocations_active`.
+As an example, we plot the  STUNner metric `stunner_listener_connections`.
 First, we create a new panel.

 Click on *Add panel* (1), then *Add a new panel* (2):